Zerostack-open/zs-Docker-deploy/README.md

 # Setup ZeroStack Cloud Platform contianer

-Use this container to pull, install and configure ZCOS on qualified server hardware.
+Use this container to understand how to pull, install and configure ZCOS on qualified server hardware.

 ## Container operations
 ### Build the image